Insights

 3. Unlike expensive SaaS platforms creating vendor lock-in, Open Wearables is completely open-source and self-hosted, giving you full control over sensitive health monitoring data.

-4. The platform includes AI-ready data schemas and multi-vendor integration support, making it easy to build intelligent health coaching that understands user recovery patterns and adapts recommendations in real-time.
+4. The platform includes AI-ready data schemas, an MCP Server for Claude and ChatGPT integration, and multi-vendor support, enabling intelligent health coaching that understands recovery patterns and adapts recommendations in real-time.

 5. Developers can now build personalized wellness experiences in days instead of months, with complete access to unified wearable data that tells the full story of user health.